yoelcabo/yoelcabo.github.io/all_collections/_posts/2024-12-29-donations-spain.md

 Charities will report your donation directly to the tax authorities, so it should appear automatically in your draft Declaración de la Renta and be no extra effort.

+Learn more about how this works in [this article](https://ayudaefectiva.org/deduccion-fiscal-donativos) (in Spanish).

 ## Let's do it now before the end of the year?